c-allergic/Python-Demo-4-Algorithm/Code/ResNet/ResNet.typ

 In Residual Neural Network, instead of using basic layers, we use *bottleneck layers* to reduce the dimension.
 A bottleneck layer is list of convolutional layers, usually 3 layers, with the first layer to reduce the dimension, the second layer to downsample and the third layer to increase the dimension.
 It keeps most of the opearations in the middle layer, where the dimension is the smallest, to reduce the computation cost.

 So generally, after a block, the dimension would become 4 times the original dimension and the height and width would be halved.
-So we just use a *1x1 convolution layer* to downsample the original input and increase the dimension to the same as the output of the block, then we could do element-wise addition.
+So we just use a *1x1 convolution layer* to downsample the original input and increase the dimension to the same as the output of the block, this helps us in the shortcut path where we add the identity mapping element-wise to the output of the block.